 Air fryer salmon is quick, easy, and wonderfully foolproof.
 Made with a handful of simple ingredients, this recipe gives you tender, flaky salmon with an incredible, crisp crust, all in just 10 minutes start to finish.

 🐟 What Makes This Salmon So Good

-- It’s SO quick and easy.
-This air fryer method gives you tender, flaky salmon, perfectly cooked in 10 minutes or less.
+- Air fryer salmon is SO quick and easy.
+This cooking method gives you tender, flaky salmon in 10 minutes or less.
 Plus, I can’t even put into words just HOW GOOD the brown sugar + Dijon mustard crust is

 - This is a stunning main course that pairs wonderfully with a variety of veggies.
 I like to serve this air fryer salmon with air fryer asparagus, Hasselback sweet potatoes, Instant Pot broccoli, or even just a simple side salad with spinach and red lettuce.